Adopted by the AER General Assembly on 28 October 2021

 5.1 The General Assembly is the highest authority of AER and convenes representatives of all its full members.

 Associated members and observers are invited to participate and may address the assembly.
 However, they don’t have the right to vote.

 The General Assembly charges the Executive Board to implement its decisions.

-5.2 The General Assembly is convened at least once a year by the Executive Board.
+5.2 The General Assembly is convened at least once by calendar year by the Executive Board.

 The physical or online, in case of virtual General Assembly, presence of two thirds of the full members who have registered in writing 10 days before the General Assembly shall be necessary to constitute the quorum.

 5.3 Each Full member of AER, after paying the membership dues, has one vote at the General Assembly.